 Congress can change the number of Supreme Court justices at any time with simple legislation, and has done so several times throughout American history.
-Now, top Democrats have introduced a bill that adds four new seats to restore ideological balance.
-By passing this legislation and introducing term limits for Supreme Court justices, we can begin the work necessary to depoliticize our courts.
+Now, top legislators have introduced a bill that adds four new seats to restore ideological balance.
+By passing this legislation (and introducing term limits for Supreme Court justices), we can begin the work necessary to depoliticize our courts.

 Adding four seats to the Supreme Court ends the partisan supermajority threatening to undermine our democratic systems, restoring partisan balance to an institution originally designed to sit outside party lines.

 It wouldn't be a new move, either — the number of Supreme Court Justices changed six times before settling at the present total of nine in 1869.